CTS 2322 (Unix/Linux Administration II) Project #4

 Part II — Building from source:

-1. Download the tar-ball hello-1.0.tgz from this website.
+1. Download the tar-ball myhello-1.0.tgz from this website.
 (This is a simplified version of Gnu hello.)
 Now unpack, compile, and install this tar-ball:

 1. What is the MD5 checksum for this tar-ball?
-Does it agree with the one posted at Gnu Project Demo?
+Does it agree with the following?

 2. Unpack the tar-ball using tarWhat is the exact command you used?

-3. Change your current working directory to hello-1.0 and read the various installation documentation provided.
+3. Change your current working directory to myhello-1.0 and read the various installation documentation provided.
 What files did you (or should you) look at before installing?

-Part III — Building a binary RPM from a tar-ball:
+Part III — Building a signed binary RPM from a tar-ball:

-2. Set up the rpm build system.
-You should have done this previously in part I of this assignment.
-You should also edit (or create if missing) the file ~/.rpmmacros to contain information that is needed by the rpmbuild tool.
-Here is a copy of the one I use:
+2. Set up the RPM build system to support signing RPMs.
+You should have set up the basic build environment previously, in part I of this assignment.
+Now you should edit (or create if missing) the file “~/.rpmmacros”, to contain the information needed, and to set default values, used by the rpmbuild tool.
+Here is a copy of the one I use (the three lines I added to the default file are shown in boldface):

 %packager Wayne Pollock <pollock@acm.org>